TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Dynamic decorations appear over other sprites
+	- Well this is just a bug, no technological/architectural reason for this to happen

+- Entity types to add later once we won't break abi
+	- Plain sprited bodies but with arbitrary polygons per-entity, obviously
+	- Dynamic decorations but non-organism like, we should have a specific entity for an organism
+		- Pointless for them to be processed just like static animations

+- Button to reset resource properties to default
+	- Since it's not like with nodes that you can just recreate them

+- Gral gif is colorized yellow when neons are enabled, probably due to wrong light calculations
+	- We sh ould probably check on windows first
 - Randomization like on assault rattle should be at rendering time instead of animation time

 - We were worried that once we move to gif-format for officials, we won't be able to skin e.g. new stances as usual